 I was delaying weapons training, but she saw me doing nunchaka and I caught her practicing on her own.
 We don’t practice with the fake rubber things, learning goes much better when mistakes lead to busted knuckles or a banged shin.
 I know, I cracked my knuckles a few zillion times trying tricky moves, I whapped myself on the head more than once, a lot more.
 Nunchaka are like hitting fastballs, if you think about it, you screw up.
 Start slowly, speed up in increments, your body will learn what to do.
 All physical skills involving balance and proprioception are learned the same way, repeat, repeat, repeat.

-“Slow down, you’ll get the hang, reverse circles are easier than forward circles, and you’re right handed, the left needs to catch up.”
+“Slow down, you’ll get the hang, reverse spins are easier than forward spins, and you’re right handed, the left needs to catch up.”

 “I clonked my thumb.”